G-Unit: Feud with The Game/solo albums (2004–07)

 During the production of Beg for Mercy, Los Angeles rapper The Game was discovered and placed into G-Unit by Dr. Dre and Jimmy Iovine of Interscope Records.
 Their plan was to market The Game as a devotee, or a loyal member of 50 Cent's "camp".
-The Game made his first appearances as a member of G-Unit on Lloyd Banks and Young Buck's debut albums, The Hunger for More and Straight Outta Cashville.
+Due to being placed late into G-Unit, The Game makes no appearances on Beg For Mercy; however, he appears in the music videos for Wanna Get To Know You and Poppin' Them Thangs and was mentioned in the latter song.
+The Game made his first appearances as a member of G-Unit on Lloyd Banks' and Young Buck's debut albums, The Hunger for More and Straight Outta Cashville.
 Throughout 2004, The Game began working on his debut studio album, which was set to be executive produced by 50 Cent and Dr. Dre.
-In November 2004, the album's second single, How We Do featuring 50 Cent became a top 5 hit, as did the album's third single, Hate It or Love It, which peaked at No. 2 on the Billboard Hot 100, being held back from the top spot by 50 Cent's single, Candy Shop featuring Olivia.
+In November 2004, the album's second single, "How We Do" featuring 50 Cent became a top 5 hit, as did the album's third single, "Hate It or Love It", which peaked at No. 2 on the Billboard Hot 100, being held back from the top spot by 50 Cent's single, "Candy Shop" featuring Olivia.

-Beginning in 2005, tensions began to rise between 50 Cent and The Game, and shortly after the release of The Documentary, tensions escalated into a full-scale feud which led to 50 Cent announcing that The Game had been kicked out of G-Unit, with 50 Cent saying he had not received full credit for writing six songs from The Documentary.
+Beginning in 2005, tensions began to rise between 50 Cent and The Game.
+Shortly after the release of The Documentary, tensions escalated into a full-scale feud which led to 50 Cent announcing that The Game had been kicked out of G-Unit, with 50 Cent saying he had not received full credit for writing six songs from The Documentary.
 The two held a press conference on March 9, 2005, calling a truce between the two of them and seeming to publicly squash the feud.
 However, shortly after, The Game and G-Unit continued to attack one another, releasing numerous diss tracks throughout 2005 and 2006.

 In 2007 while leaving a studio, Tony Yayo (one third of G-Unit), and his friend Lodi Mack saw Jimmy Henchman's (The Game's manager) 14-year-old son.
 The two proceeded to assault the 14 year old which would lead to Lodi Mack's arrest.
 He was sentenced to two years in Prison and in 2009 Jimmy Henchman hired a hitman to kill Lodi Mack.
-In 2017, Jimmy Henchman was found guilty of murder and is now spending 2 life sentences in prison.
+In 2017, Jimmy Henchman was found guilty of murder; he is now spending two life sentences in prison.